This Tuna Sandwich Recipe is so delicious that everyone will be demanding seconds! The best lunch, ready in 10 minutes from start to finish.

 - Close it up with a lid and shake until the iceberg lettuce is evenly covered with the mixture.

 I bet it would even be delicious mixed with pasta – although I have yet to try the combination.
 It’s always good to keep your food options open!

 Is this really the best tuna salad sandwich?

 Geez, I’d sure like to think so.
 But I realize that I may be slightly biased.

 Since my amazing mom is the architect of the broad strokes of this recipe, I’m going deep – all the way back to childhood – with my flavor preferences on this one.

-Let’s put it this way: If you were going to ask someone how to make a delicious but healthy tuna sandwich, you could definitely do worse than asking my mom.
+Let’s put it this way: If you were going to ask someone how to make a delicious tuna sandwich, you could definitely do worse than asking my mom.
 She’s loaded with ideas on food that pull from both her Japanese heritage – and her time making French influenced dishes for her family in Quebec.

 I’d like to think I picked up a bit of her worldly outlook on food in the process.
 Heck, I’m pretty sure a lot of us picked up a bit of our culinary identities from our mothers.

 So, in that case, let’s hear it for mom’s tuna salad!